Ramón Nomar: Beginnings

-In September 1995, Nomar traveled to Barcelona for the International Erotic Film Festival, where, at age 23, he won a casting organized by Italian director Luca Damiano.
-The participants had to have sex on a Poble Espanyol stage in front of an audience of around 2,000 spectators.
-Two weeks later, he made his first movie with Luca Damiano: Cindy with Selen.
-Shortly after, she starred in the José María Ponce production Showgirls in Madrid (IFG, 1996) as Guanche alongside Nina Hartley (Julie Adams), Max Cortés (Chinese), Toni Ribas (Toni Navarro) and Hakan Serbes (Michel).
+In September 1995, Nomar traveled to the International Erotic Film Festival in Barcelona, where he participated in and won a casting contest organized by Italian director Luca Damiano.
+As a participant, Nomar engaged in sexual intercourse with a woman on a Poble Espanyol stage in front of about 2,000 spectators.
+Two weeks later, he filmed his first erotic film with Damiano: Cindy with Selen.

-At the beginning of his career, Nomar was simply known by his given name Ramón or Guevara.
-Luca Damiano cast him in his high-budget pornographic films, including the role of John the Baptist in the Oscar Wilde Salomé tragedy pastiche - Salomé (1997), Fucking Instinct (1997), The Night porter - Il Portiere di notte (1998), like Frank in a parody of the 1960s Western The Magnificent Seven: Rocco and the Magnific Seven (Rocco ei magnifici 7, 1998) and 1954's Seven Samurai: Rocco and the Mercenaries (Rocco ei mercenari, 1999) with Rocco Siffredi, in the role of General Barras in Napoleone - Le Amanti dell'Imperatore (1998) with Roberto Malone and in the role of Sergey Zodomir in Anastasia - AnaXtasia - La principessa stuprata (1998).

-During a time, Nomar worked in erotic shows at the Baghdad Party Hall in Barcelona, where erotic artists who had become world-renowned rose to fame.
+Early in his career, Nomar was credited under his given name "Ramón" or "Guevara".
+He played Guanche in the José María Ponce production Showgirls in Madrid (1996).
+Nomar became a frequent collaborator with Damiano, appearing in several of his high-budget productions.
+In 1997, he starred as John the Baptist in an erotic pastiche of Oscar Wilde's tragedy Salomé and appeared as a police officer in Fucking Instinct.
+The following year, he portrayed General Barras in Napoleone and appeared in erotic parodies of The Night Porter and Anastasia.
+He also played Frank in a parody of the 1960s Western The Magnificent Seven: Rocco and the Magnific Seven (1998) and 1954's Seven Samurai: Rocco and the Mercenaries (1999) with Rocco Siffredi.
+During this time, Nomar also performed in erotic shows at the Baghdad Party Hall in Barcelona.

 Rise to prominence in Europe

-In 1998, at the Cannes Erotic Film Festival, Nomar received the Hot d'Or award for Best Newcomer.
-In 1999 he returned to Cannes to award a Lifetime Achievement Award for Hustler to Larry Flynt.
+In 1998, Nomar received the Hot d'Or award for Best Newcomer at the Cannes Erotic Film Festival.
+The following year, he returned to Cannes to present a Lifetime Achievement Award to Larry Flynt, founder of Hustler.
 He participated in photo shoots, often with Andrea Moranty and Toni Ribas.
 He also appeared in the movies: Anita Dark Forever (1999) with Anita Dark, Gothix (2000) with Chipy Marlow and Nosferatu (2002) with Melinda Gale.
+Narcís Bosch hired him to produce IFGs such as Lágrimas de esperma (2001), Sex Meat (2001), Mundo salvaje de Max (2001), Ruta 69 (2001), Kryminalne tango (Crazy Bullets, 2003), Hot Rats (2003), Café diablo (2006) and El escándalo de la princesa del pueblo (2011).